 You can find out more about our sixth form provision in terms of pastoral support, curriculum and study programmes on our website.
-Also, you can find out here why our A-Level results are in the top 5% of results nationally.

 Home learning

 All home learning will be set using the online Class Charts portal.
 Students will be given their own accounts to help them track and manage their home learning.
 Parents/carers will also have their own account so they can support students with their home learning and time management.